Olson, Lowrie lead Oakland to 8-3 win in Detroit (Sep 18, 2017) | FOX Sports

 Lowrie got his third RBI when Artie Lewicki walked him with the bases loaded in the fourth.

-Jones and Ian Kinsler hit RBI doubles in the fifth, and Kinsler homered in the seventh.
+Jones and Kinsler hit RBI doubles in the fifth, and Kinsler homered in the seventh.

+”We were able to do a little to get back into the game, but they just scored too many runs,” Ausmus said.

 TRAINER’S ROOM